MadrigalStreetCartel/refluff/re_datastructures.md

 ### Info

-Endianness: Big (not sure if correct, seems to make the most sense right now)
+Endianness: Little (not sure if correct, seems to make the most sense right now)

 You can play around with the file format using fluffhammer (requires Rust knowledge): [Fluffhammer Docs](./fluffhammer.md)

 ### Structure

-Each world data file has the same 4-byte magic number.
+Each world data file has the same 4-byte magic number.<br>
+LE: `0x534a4325` BE: `0x25434a53`

 | Offset | Hex Value | UTF-8 | Remarks |
 | ------ | --------- | ----- | ------- |